-Azoospermia, or zero sperm count, occurs in 1% of the general population, and in 10-15% of the infertile male population.
+Azoospermia (absence of sperm), occurs in 1% of the general population, and in 10-15% of the infertile male population.
 It may be functional or non-obstructive (NOA) or Obstructive (OA)

 The management of non-obstructive azoospermia (NOA) depends on finding sperm in the testes and retrieving the sperm surgically so it can be used in IVF treatment.
 This because men with NOA may have patchy areas inside the testes where there is some sperm production that is not enough to appear in the ejaculate.

-Most units do not offer this technique because it requires an experienced microsurgeon, an expensive microscope, and theatre time as it may take the surgeon up to 2 hours to find sperm.
+Micro-TESE requires an experienced microsurgeon, an expensive microscope, and theatre time as it may take the surgeon up to 2 hours to find sperm.

 Sperm retrieval in OA is easier than NOA because sperm production is normal.